 The English capital is renowned for being the most haunted city in the world.
 From headless queens to phantom highwaymen, London is spoilt for choice when it comes to ghost stories.

-This list will look at the five most haunted places in London; though the city’s history is so inextricably intertwined with the paranormal that it may be easier to list the five least scary places in London.
+This list will look at the eleven most haunted places in London, though the city’s history is so inextricably intertwined with the paranormal that it may be easier to list the eleven least scary places in London.